 Day 4 - Kigali

-This morning you have the chance for an additional activity in the Volcanoes National Park before heading back to Kigali.
-Enroute to your hotel you can visit the Kigali Genocide Memorial.
+This morning you have the chance for additional activity in the Volcanoes National Park before heading back to Kigali.
+En route to your hotel, you can visit the Kigali Genocide Memorial.
 This is a moving tribute to the horrific atrocities that took place across Rwanda in the 1990s.

 Days 5, 6 and 7 - Masai Mara

-From Kigali you fly to Nairobi where you are met and transferred to the domestic airport for your flight to the Masai Mara for the start of your Kenyan Safari.
-The Masai Mara is world renowned for its incredible game viewing and in particular big cats.
+From Kigali, you fly to Nairobi where you are met and transferred to the domestic airport for your flight to the Masai Mara for the start of your Kenyan Safari.
+The Masai Mara is world-renowned for its incredible game viewing and in particular big cats.
 Lions are fairly common in and around the Masai Mara making them the dominant predator of the region.
-Cheetah prefer the open grasslands where they can use their speed to catch their prey, while leopard prefer the rocky outcrops, valleys and riverine woodlands where they can slink away unseen.
+Cheetahs prefer the open grasslands where they can use their speed to catch their prey, while leopards prefer the rocky outcrops, valleys, and riverine woodlands where they can slink away unseen.
 If you are lucky you may get to highly endangered wild dogs in some of the community conservancies surrounding the Masai Mara.

 Days 8, 9, 10, 11 and 12 - Seychelles

-After the excitement of your gorilla safari in Rwanda and big five safari in the Masai Mara you deserve some down time, and the Seychelles is the perfect place to do that.
+After the excitement of your gorilla safari in Rwanda and big five safari in the Masai Mara, Kenya, you deserve some downtime, and the Seychelles is the perfect place to do that.
 Head back to Nairobi in time for your onward flight to the tropical islands of the Seychelles.
-Consisting of 115 islands spread throughout the Indian Ocean, the Seychelles are the picture-perfect beach destination with blinding white sandy beaches, crystal clear turquoise waters surrounded by palm trees and lush green forests.
+Consisting of 115 islands spread throughout the Indian Ocean, the Seychelles are the picture-perfect beach destination with blinding white sandy beaches, and crystal clear turquoise waters surrounded by palm trees and lush green forests.

-The Seychelles has plenty of options for luxury beach lodges, villas and private islands to choose from depending on your budget and preference.
+The Seychelles has plenty of options for luxury beach lodges, villas, and private islands to choose from depending on your budget and preference.
 Our preference is for the exclusive private islands where privacy is at its best.
-The Stanley Safaris’ top choice for private islands include North Island and the Outer Islands of Alphonse Island, Astove Island, and the Cosmoledo Atoll.
+The Stanley Safaris’ top choice for private islands includes North Island and the Outer Islands of Alphonse Island, Astove Island, and the Cosmoledo Atoll.